 In the following photos the separates are from Vivid International and Adrift Clothing.

 I loved the ladies cruisewear Joseph Ribkoff dress below which fits snugly, gives me curves where I really want curves, and at a pinch went okay with my flat FRANKiE4 sandals.
 Although I probably would have teamed this dress with black shoes with a bit of a heel or wedges, if I’d had them with me on the ship (I didn’t have any with me – big mistake!)

 This kind of dress is great for ship events like captain’s cocktail parties and more formal dining, not only because it’s comfortable and moves with you, but also because the fabric is stretchy but firm and helps hold you in a bit.
 I think it’s really flattering.
 I love the slimming side panels too.

-Cruise Tips – This is the page where you’ll find a whole lot more posts about world cruising.
+Cruise Tips – This is the page where you’ll find many more posts about cruises and cruising.